 When you’re out and about in Southeast Asia, there’s hardly a better use of time than spending one day in Singapore.
-I’ve had the fortunate “accident” of scoring two amazing flight deals to Asia via Singapore in less than a year that’s thrice thrown me into forging an eclectic Singapore itinerary.
+I’ve had the fortunate “accident” of scoring two amazing flight deals to Asia via Singapore in less than a year that’s thrice thrown me deep into the “Lion City.”

 For me, Singapore was love at first sight.
 (Okay, perhaps first bite.)